 Wellmark Blue Cross and Blue Shield partners with two mail-order DME vendors, Edgepark Medical Supplies External Site and Better Living Now External Site, to make purchasing DME supplies easy.
 DME supplies can be ordered directly from either of these companies.

-Your employees can also search for DME providers by using the Find a Provider tool Opens in a new window.
+Your employees can also search for DME providers by using the Find a Provider tool External Site.
 Whenever a search is conducted for a DME-related term, the first two search results will direct users to one of the two preferred online vendors, Edgepark or Better Living Now.
 Results based on location appear below these.

 By following the two main rules of DME — getting a prescription and using an in-network DME provider — your employees will save themselves time and money.